DanielCalvo/studies/Terraform/TerraformAssociateCertification/StudyGuide/study_notes.md

 - Summary of command line arguments and flags (maybe do it in another file?)
 - How do if statements work again?
 - There's also this: https://www.terraform.io/guides/index.html
+- Re-read this one last time later: https://www.terraform.io/docs/configuration/provider-requirements.html#local-names
+- What can you do on a local block again?
+Everything?

 - [01.
 Learn about IaC](#01-learn-about-iac)
   * [011.
 Infrastructure as Code introduction video](#011-infrastructure-as-code-introduction-video)